cjpatton/store/README.md

 TODO(me) Instructions on running the sample application.

-Building `store.pb.go`
+Modifying `store.proto`
 ----------------------
-**You only need to do this if you want to modify the code.** This project uses protcool buffers and remote procedure calls.
+**You only need to do this if you want to modify the protocol buffers or RPC.**
+This project uses protcool buffers and remote procedure calls.
 To build you'll first need the lastest version of `protoc`.
 Go to [the gRPC documentation](https://developers.google.com/protocol-buffers/docs/gotutorial) for instructions.
 To build `store.pb.go`, go to `$HOME/go/src/github.com/cjpatton/store/` and run